 Depending on the area of application and patient group, certain manufacturers offer clear advantages.
 The choice of the right MRI device should always be tailored to the individual requirements of your facility.

-In this section, we introduce the leading MRI manufacturers and compare their strengths, models, advantages and disadvantages.
-Each manufacturer brings unique technologies and focuses that may have different relevance depending on the purpose and requirements of your facility.
+In this section, we present the leading MRI manufacturers and compare their strengths, models, advantages and disadvantages.
+Whether high image quality, low operating costs or special patient comfort – each manufacturer brings unique technologies and focal points to the table, which may have different relevance depending on the intended use and requirements of your facility.

 3.1 Siemens Healthineers